Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 = Terms and Definitions <terms-and-definitions>
-This section provides a concise overviews of theoretical concepts central to this thesis.
+This section provides a concise overview of theoretical concepts central to this thesis.
 It introduces the core fundamentals of quantum computing, which utilizes quantum mechanics for computational purposes.
-As second part, three different machine learning approaches, support vector machine, feedforward neural net, and convolutional neural net, are detailed, highlighting their unique attributes and applicability, as well as motivating why these different approaches haven been chosen.
+In the second part, three different machine learning approaches, support vector machine, feedforward neural net, and convolutional neural net, are detailed, highlighting their unique attributes and applicability, motivating why these different approaches have been chosen.
-Additionally, the section delves into the basics of Adversarial Machine Learning, focusing on the Fast Gradient Sign Method, which illustrates vulnerabilities in machine learning models by intentionally causing them to missclassify specially prepared samples.
+Additionally, the section delves into the basics of adversarial machine learning, focusing on the fast gradient sign method, which illustrates vulnerabilities in machine learning models by intentionally causing them to misclassify specially prepared samples.

 == Quantum Computing
 Quantum computing emerges as a revolutionary approach to computation, leveraging the principles of quantum mechanics to significantly enhance computational capabilities beyond the scope of classical computing.
 This advanced computing paradigm utilizes fundamental quantum mechanical phenomena, such as superposition and entanglement, enabling quantum computers to surpass traditional computers in solving very specific problems @garistoLightBasedQuantumComputer2021 @zhongQuantumComputationalAdvantage2020.
 At the core of quantum computing lies the qubit, a quantum version of the classical binary bit.
 Quantum computers, essentially an assembly of one or more qubits, execute quantum algorithms through operations on these qubits, similar to how classical bits function in traditional computing.
-These operations are executed using quantum gates, which manipulate qubit states within a quantum circuit.
+These operations are executed using quantum gates, manipulating qubit states within a quantum circuit.
-To extract computation results, measurements are made on the qubits at the conclusion of the quantum circuit process, revealing the outcomes of quantum algorithms @nielsenQuantumComputationQuantum2010.
+The qubits are measured at the end of the quantum circuit to extract computation results, revealing the outcomes of quantum algorithms @nielsenQuantumComputationQuantum2010.

 === The qubit
 A quantum computer leverages quantum bits (qubits).
-Qubits have two basis states which are associated with the vectors
+Qubits have two basis states, which are associated with the vectors
 $ |0 angle.r = vec(1, 0) quad |1 angle.r = vec(0, 1). $
 The notation with '$| med angle.r$' is called Dirac notation.
 Classical bits are either 0 or 1.
 Conversely, qubits can be in states other than $|0 angle.r$ and $|1 angle.r$.
 A superposition is a linear combination of states, as in @eq1.
 $ |psi angle.r = alpha|0 angle.r + beta|1 angle.r $<eq1>
-In @eq1 $alpha$ and $beta$ are complex values describing probability amplitudes.
+In @eq1, $alpha$ and $beta$ are complex values describing probability amplitudes.
 The amplitudes must satisfy the normalization condition $ |alpha|^2 + |beta|^2 = 1. $

 === Quantum circuits
 It is possible to solve a specific selection of problems with reduced time and space complexity by leveraging quantum properties.
-Examples of such a quantum algorithm are Shor's algorithm @shorPolynomialTimeAlgorithmsPrime1997 and Grover's argorithm @groverFastQuantumMechanical1996.
+Examples of such a quantum algorithm are Shor's algorithm @shorPolynomialTimeAlgorithmsPrime1997 and Grover's algorithm @groverFastQuantumMechanical1996.
 These quantum algorithms, also called quantum circuits, are executed from left to right.
 Each line in the circuit represents one qubit.
 #figure(
   image("images/generic-circuit.svg"),
   caption: [Quantum circuit with one qubit.
-Executing from left to right, two arbitrary gates get applied to the qubit before performing a measurement in the end.]
+Circuits get executed from left to right.
+Therefore, the two arbitrary gates are applied to the qubit before the qubit gets measured at the end.]
 )
-In equations however, gates are applied from right to left.
+In equations, however, gates are applied from right to left.
 The circuits used in this thesis consist of the Pauli-X gate, the Hadamard gate, the Controlled not gate (CNOT), and the Toffoli gate.
-The actions each of these gates perform on qubits can be described as a unitary matrix.
+The action each of these gates perform on qubits can be described as a unitary matrix.
 The matrix for the Pauli-X gate can be written as
 $ X = mat(0, 1; 1, 0). $
 Applying the gate to a single qubit performs a bit flip:
 $ X|0 angle.r = mat(0, 1; 1, 0) vec(1, 0) = vec(0,1) = |1 angle.r $
-Therefore, being the equivalent to the classical NOT gate.
+Therefore, it is the equivalent of the classical NOT gate.
 The circuit symbol for the Pauli-X gate looks like @pauli-x-gate.
 #figure(
   align(center, image("images/gates/pauli-x.svg", width: 13%)),